-Delhi smog: Are Diwali fireworks to blame?
+Delhi pollution: Are Diwali fireworks to blame?

 - weather patterns across the region trapping pollutants in the atmosphere

+Several states have banned the sale and use of fireworks during Diwali, but the implementation of the ban is weak in many states.

-A recent study that has attempted to answer this question says there is a "small but statistically significant" effect from Diwali fireworks.
+A 2018 study that has attempted to answer this question says there is a "small but statistically significant" effect from Diwali fireworks.

 The study focused on five locations across Delhi, and looked at data gathered between 2013 and 2016.

-Note: This piece was first published in November 2018 and has been updated to reflect recent studies and pollution data.